-If anxiety is severe, a Clinical Psychologist will work with your GP or a Psychiatrist to explore the benefits of a short-term course of anxiety medication alongside psychological therapy.
+If Anxiety is severe, a Clinical Psychologist will work with your GP or a Psychiatrist to explore the benefits of a short-term course of anxiety medication alongside psychological therapy.

-Improving the quality of your sleep
+- Improving the quality of your sleep

-Breaking down daunting tasks into manageable ones
+- Breaking down big overwhelming tasks into smaller manageable ones

-Discussing concerns with friends, families, teachers and employers
+- Discussing concerns with friends, families, teachers and employers

-Using productivity methodologies like the Getting Things Done by David Allen and Eisenhower’s Urgent/Important Principle.
+- Using productivity methodologies like the Getting Things Done by David Allen and Eisenhower’s Urgent/Important Principle.

 What is the best psychotherapy for Anxiety Disorders?

-Cognitive Behavioural Therapy (CBT)
+- Cognitive Behavioural Therapy (CBT)

-Mindfulness-Based Cognitive Therapy
+- Mindfulness-Based Cognitive Therapy

 What medication is there for Anxiety Disorders?

-Selective serotonin reuptake inhibitors (SSRIs)
+- Selective serotonin reuptake inhibitors (SSRIs)

-Serotonin-norepinephrine reuptake inhibitors (SNRIs).
+- Serotonin-norepinephrine reuptake inhibitors (SNRIs).